 This month’s sculptures from Hadrian’s Villa are a pair of dark-grey marble statues of centaurs.

-The sculptures became very famous due to their sculptors’ outstanding workmanship and the rarity and high quality of their materials.
+The sculptures became famous due to their sculptors’ outstanding workmanship and the rarity and high quality of their materials.
 The group was carved in bigio morato marble from the quarries of Göktepe near Aphrodisias in Caria (modern-day Turkey).
-The statues are generally assumed to be a copy of a late 2nd century BC bronze Hellenistic original.
+The statues are generally assumed to be copies of a late 2nd century BC bronze Hellenistic original.

 The Young Centaur, with a joyous face, is depicted with his right arm raised and holding a lagobolon (a stick used for hunting hares) in his left hand.
-A wild boar’ skin is hanging down over his left harm.
-His head and torso are strongly inclined to the left while leaning backwards and his right front leg is raised.
-A small Eros once rode the back of the centaur.
+His head and torso are strongly inclined to the left while leaning backwards, and his right front leg is raised.
+A wild boar’s skin is hanging down over his left harm.
+A small Eros once rode the back of the Centaur.

 Among the other works of art unearthed at Hadrian’s Villa, Furietti found the celebrated Dove Mosaic, a high-quality work made in the opus vermiculatum technique and a copy of a lost ancient Greek mosaic from Pergamon.

-The statues were carved in bigio morato marble from the quarries of Göktepe, located approximately 40 kilometres of the ancient city of Aphrodisias in Caria (modern-day Turkey), a city famous for its sculptural school which rose to prominence under Hadrian.
-The Göktepe quarries, discovered in 2006, produced high-quality, fine-grained white, as well as black, grey and bichrome marble.
-These different varieties of marbles were used mostly by Aphrodisian artists and became well established in Italy at the beginning of the 2nd century AD.
-The Göktepe marbles were among the most prized and widespread statuary marbles which formed part of the decorative programme of Hadrian’s Villa.
+The statues were carved in bigio morato marble from the quarries of Göktepe, located approximately 40 kilometres from the ancient city of Aphrodisias in Caria (modern-day Turkey), a city famous for its sculptural school which rose to prominence under Hadrian.
+The Göktepe quarries, discovered in 2006, produced high-quality, fine-grained white, black, grey and bichrome marble.
+These different varieties of marble were used mainly by Aphrodisian artists and became well-established in Italy at the beginning of the 2nd century AD.
+The Göktepe marbles were among the most prized and widespread statuary marbles, which formed part of the decorative programme of Hadrian’s Villa.

 - Statua di Centauro anziano